LoopKit/loopdocs/docs/version/development.md

 ## Updates in `dev`

-This section is an early look at major features added to dev since Loop 3.4 was released.
+This section is provides an overview of changes to dev compared to `Loop 3.4.4`.

 ### Add Automatic Certificate Generation and Renewal

 These changes in the build process only work when `dev` is your default branch.
+Once `Loop 3.6.0` is released, these changes will work with the `main` branch.

 Automatic certificate generation and renewal requires a `Variable` be added to your organization or your repository.
 Please see these instructions: [Add Variable](prepare-fork.md#add-variable){: target="_blank" }

-Note - there is no harm adding the variable even before the code is updated to use it.

 ### Loop Updates